 Be wary when you see offers for “high impact content” published on “trusted sites.”
 Similar to the scenario noted above for review generation, some firms own a plethora of of low quality sites that they lump in with their handful of “trusted sites,” where they are able to control the content.
 Ask detailed questions about the content creation and distribution process.
 Know where your content will be published and that those placements are relevant to your business.

 Promised Removal of Negative Content

-The promise to remove negative Google reviews from the search engine results is the most common ploy used by fraudulent firms to attract prospective customers.
+The promise to remove negative Google reviews from the search engine results is the most common ploy used by fraudulent reputation management companies to attract prospective customers.
 Without legal grounds, the ability to remove a piece of negative content from the internet is generally not possible.

 Google will only remove content from the search results if it includes: valid legal requests (ex. copyright violations), child sexual abuse imagery, or sensitive personal information not intended for the public.
 You can learn more about how to remove content from Google here.

-Before hiring an online reputation management firm: do your research, ask questions and be sure to reference the above points during the process.
+Before hiring a reputation management firm: do your research, ask questions and be sure to reference the above points during the process.
 You many also consider asking for references or a case study that will allow you to determine the firm’s quality and credibility.

 Contact our team to see why we’re the premier reputation management company in the world.